Is your New Year’s resolution damaging your hearing?

 Research confirms that gyms can be dangerous to your health – your hearing health!

-As we come out of Christmas hibernation and start to get serious about those resolutions made as 2021 came to an end, we are beginning to get the spandex, muscle shirts and sneakers on and heading to the gym.
+As we come out of Christmas hibernation and start to get serious about those resolutions made as last year ended, we are beginning to get the spandex, muscle shirts and sneakers on and heading to the gym.

 Our expectation is that if we go to a fitness centre or class, we are engaging in an activity that will (with hard work and sweat) improve our overall health and well-being.